 Because website builders recycle the same layout components in every single project, the websites run the risk of looking generic and not being able to support niche requirements.

 There are a few exceptions to this rule.
 For example, Webflow is a website builder, web hosting provider, and content management system all rolled into one.
 It’s also built specifically for designers and developers, and thus supports a lot of custom functionalities that one cannot expect from other tools in the market.
 The trade-off here is the learning curve.

 As a rule of thumb, website builders should only be used when a project doesn’t require a huge amount of personalization, and when you’re operating on a low budget or don’t have the adequate technical skills.

 Website builders are powerful tools for creating websites without coding knowledge.
 Because of their beginner-friendly nature, many small businesses opt for them when they don’t have the budget to hire an external developer.
-While they can be very useful in certain situations, website builders should be used with caution on advanced projects requiring extensive customization.
+While they can be very useful in certain situations, drag-and-drop website builders should be used with caution on advanced projects requiring extensive customization.

 Further reading on website builders